Kenilworth (novel): Editions

 Kenilworth was published in three volumes by Constable and Ballantyne in Edinburgh on 13 January 1821, and by Hurst, Robinson, and Co. in London on the 20th.
 As with all the Waverley novels before 1827 publication was anonymous.
 The print run was 10,000, with a further 2000 in a second edition which followed two months later, and the price was one and a half guineas (£1 11s 6d or £1.57½).
 It is unlikely that Scott was involved with the novel again until April and May 1830, when he revised the text and provided an introduction and notes for the 'Magnum' edition in which it appeared as Volumes 22 and 23 in March and April 1831.
 (Note: For a description of the early editions see Alexander 1993.)

 The standard modern edition, by J. H. Alexander, was published in 1993 as Volume 11 of the Edinburgh Edition of the Waverley Novels: it is based on the first edition with emendations mainly from the manuscript; the Magnum material is included in Volume 25b.

-Plot introduction

-Kenilworth is set in the reign of Queen Elizabeth I, and centres on the secret marriage of Robert Dudley, 1st Earl of Leicester, and Amy Robsart, daughter of Sir Hugh Robsart.
-Amy passionately loves her husband, and the Earl loves her in return, but he is driven by ambition.
-He is courting the Queen's favour, and only by keeping his marriage to Amy secret can he hope to rise to the height of power that he desires.
-At the end of the book, the Queen discovers the truth, to the shame of the Earl.
-The disclosure has come too late, for Amy has been murdered by the Earl's even more ambitious steward, Varney.